Why Should Employers Use Pre-Employment Skills Testing?

 Pre-employment skills tests can play an important role in the recruitment process.
 However, it is a step that many employers neglect.
 It can give you an insight into the way that the candidate thinks, their skills and their fit into the business.
 As well as

-There are many different types of tests that you can use and each have their own strengths and weaknesses.
-However, this can make it difficult to know which test to use, so we have complied a list of top testing methods:
+There are many different types of tests that you can use and each has its own strengths and weaknesses.
+However, this can make it difficult to know which test to use, so we have compiled a list of top testing methods:

 These are all-encompassing tests that covers a candidate’s aptitude, skills and personality.
 Typically, these are implemented as a series of numerical, verbal or logical questions.
 All of the questions should be targeted to assess the specific requirements to the role.

 Skills testing is very useful, as it assesses a candidate’s ability to complete a task.
 It can be broken down into testing soft skills, such as attention to detail, or hard skills like typing speed or packing speed.
 Sometimes, you can include things like manual handling understanding within skills test.

 However, these tests can also establish how quickly candidates can pick up new skills.
 Which is a skill that is becoming increasingly important for growing businesses.